Anindya99/GrowwBot/README.md

 ## Installation and Usage

 Make sure you have Nodejs and React scripts installed globally.
-If you want to use a local database then install mongodb as well.
+If you want to use a local database then install MongoDB as well.

 ### Backend